Complete privacy on the internet is virtually impossible, and any services that claim to offer it are bending the truth.

 9. Cellphone Security

-There is a misunderstanding that privacy is largely a threat on a computer.
-Because of mobile devices capabilities, there are many if not more privacy hazards on phones than computers.
+There is a misunderstanding that privacy is mostly a threat to a computer.
+Because of mobile devices’ capabilities, there are many, if not more, privacy hazards on phones than computers.

 One threat stems from location tracking.
 Since you are more than likely to carry your cell with you at all times, this provides businesses and hackers significantly more information to collect and use.